NucleusEngineering/serverless/.journey/02-extend.neos.md

 When it comes to identifying the correct IAM roles to attach to identities [this reference page on the IAM documentation](https://cloud.google.com/iam/docs/understanding-roles) is an extremely useful resources.
 On the page you can check the section for [Vertex AI roles](https://cloud.google.com/iam/docs/understanding-roles#vertex-ai-roles) and learn that [_Vertex AI User_](https://cloud.google.com/iam/docs/understanding-roles#aiplatform.user) (`roles/aiplatform.user`) is a suitable role for our Cloud Run service, because this role contains the permission `aiplatform.endpoints.predict`.
 If you are unsure which permission you require, you can always check the [API reference for the required operation](https://cloud.google.com/vertex-ai/docs/reference/rest/v1beta1/projects.locations.publishers.models/predict).

-**Note**: You could argue that the role _Vertex AI User_ has too many permissions for the Cloud Run service and a security-conscious person would probably agree with you.
-If you really wanted to make sure that the Cloud Run service only had least amount of privilege to execute the absolutely required permissions, you would have to create a [IAM custom role](https://cloud.google.com/iam/docs/creating-custom-roles) to achieve this.
+<walkthrough-info-message>**Note**: You could argue that the role _Vertex AI User_ has too many permissions for the Cloud Run service and a security-conscious person would probably agree with you.
+If you really wanted to make sure that the Cloud Run service only had least amount of privilege to execute the absolutely required permissions, you would have to create a [IAM custom role](https://cloud.google.com/iam/docs/creating-custom-roles) to achieve this.</walkthrough-info-message>

 For now, we'll stick with _Vertex AI User_.

 Next, let's create a brand new customer IAM service account like this: